cucapra/fodlam/README.md

 Running the Model
 -----------------

-The model just totals up the latency and energy for each layer in a given configuration.
-Currently, it only supports the layers from VGG-16.

 To specify a DNN, create a JSON file containing a dictionary with a single key, `layers`, that maps to a list of strings naming layers.
 You can see examples in `config/`.

 Run the model by piping in a configuration file, like this: